viccoronado/viccoronado/README.md

 ![10](https://user-images.githubusercontent.com/55170175/114474409-87dd6800-9bcc-11eb-9ca0-538bd30ae29b.png)
   # Hi there!
 I'm Victoria 👋

-I'm a JS Full Stack Developer passionate about making the web accessible to everyone and advocating for building open and inclusive communities ✨ I'm currently working on my final project of Henry's bootcamp, an e-commerce.
+I'm a JS Full Stack Developer passionate about making the web accessible to everyone and advocating for building open and inclusive communities ✨ I'm currently working on latest project of Henry's bootcamp, my portfolio.

 - 🌿 My pronouns: She/her
 - ❤ Learning all about **Open Source**